 1. Scope

-1.1 The test method is designed to measure the length of tape on a roll to commercial standards of accuracy.
+The test method is designed to measure the length of tape on a roll.

+Provision is made for either including or excluding from the total length the portion of tape that is in direct contact with the core.

 For non extensible tapes the length measured by this method will be the same as the length after unrolling.
 For extensible tapes the length after unrolling will be greater if the tape is stretched irreversibly by unrolling.
 It is also possible for an extensible tape to measure less after unrolling if stress built in during manufacture recovers after unrolling.
-This clause is important for all tapes with elongation at break of 80% or greater.
+This is important for all tapes with elongation at break of 80% or greater.

-Provision is made for either including in or excluding from the total length the length of that portion of tape that is in direct contact with the core.

-2. Nature of Test Tape
+2. Summary of Test Method

-2.1 The length is calculated from a measurement of the number of turns of ta on the reel and a measurement of the outer circumference of the tape and the outer circumference of the core.
+The length is calculated from a measurement of the number of turns of tape on the roll and a measurement of the outer circumference of the tape and the outer circumference of the core.

 3. Equipment